Our commitment to Ukraine

-German courses at a symbolic price, an emergency aid fund or a placement offer from Ukrainian artists and cultural workers to German host institutions: On this page you will find an overview of the projects that the Goethe-Institut launched in response to the war in Ukraine.
+German courses at a symbolic price, an emergency aid fund or a placement offer from Ukrainian artists and cultural workers to German host institutions: In order to mitigate the consequences of the Russian war of aggression on the cultural and educational sector in Ukraine in particular, the Goethe-Institut 2022 implemented a comprehensive package of measures with special funds from the supplementary budget for Ukraine.
+The Federal Foreign Office provided 11.7 million euros for this purpose.
+On this page you will find an overview of the projects that the Goethe-Institut launched in response to the war in Ukraine.

 To the Goethe-Institut Ukraine